Azure/azure-sdk-for-js/sdk/storage/CONTRIBUTING.md

 TEST_MODE
 ```

-The first two will be used for most requests.
-The "ACCOUNT_SAS" will only be used for tests in browsers.

 You can generate a valid account SAS from Azure portal or tools like Azure Storage Explorer.
 A SAS starts with "?".
 And if you are using Windows CMD, you may need quotes to escape special characters like following:

 ```bash